 Repository age

-Both OpenCut and OpenShot have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+OpenCut appears to have several advantages over OpenShot, particularly in popularity, growth and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: OpenCut uses Typescript, JSX, Next.js while OpenShot leverages Bash, Python.